 Currently enrolled students are be eligible for services at SCS.
 In rare situations, staff may refer students whose concerns are beyond the scope of this office to effectively treat.
 Examples of possible concerns that may result in outside referrals include the following: students who have been psychiatrically hospitalized possibly due to a temporary detention order; students with severe drug abuse or dependence; and students who are non-compliant or create a hostile work environment.
 SCS staff will assist students in finding appropriate local referral sources when any of these situations occur.
 Students are always eligible for emergency assessments as needed.

 If you are interested in starting services, call our office at (540) 831-5226 to schedule your first appointment.
 You will meet with a clinician at that time for a 15-20 minute initial consultation where you and the clinician will talk about your concerns and decide what the best service is for you and will get you scheduled for future appointments.

 Individual, Couples and Group Psychotherapy

 College can be a wonderful experience, but also stressful.
 Student Counseling Services (SCS) is here to help you increase your coping skills therefore you can have a more successful college experience.
-Short-term individual counseling is available for enrolled students, as clinically appropriate, with a limit of 6 sessions per semester for traditional counseling (50 minute sessions) and 12 sessions for brief counseling (30 minute sessions).
+Short-term individual counseling is available for enrolled students, as clinically appropriate, with two options: traditional counseling (50 minute sessions) or concise counseling (30 minute sessions).
 If a student requires more intensive services or longer-term counseling, local treatment options and potential referrals will be offered.
 Groups change each semester, so make sure to check the website and social media platforms regularly to see what SCS has to offer.